Euro, yen lead gains as USD suffers positioning setback

 SYDNEY The euro held on to solid gains early on Thursday and stayed above the $1.10 big figure after comments from a central banker suggested markets had been expecting too much stimulus from the European Central Bank.

-The common currency last stood at $1.1021 EUR=, having scaled a one-month peak of $1.1044.
+The common currency last stood at $1.1021, having scaled a one-month peak of $1.1044.
 The move extended last week's 2.8 percent short-covering rally after the ECB fell well short of delivering the aggressive easing that markets expected.

 Responding to accusations of miscommunication, Governing Council member Ewald Nowotny on Wednesday said it was market analysts that failed to assess properly signals the ECB was sending and they should have paid more attention to economic fundamentals.

 The greenback also suffered its biggest one-day drop in over three months against the yen, breaking out of a 122.23-123.77 range seen in the past month.
-It slid 1.2 percent and was last at 121.53 JPY=.
+It slid 1.2 percent and was last at 121.53.

 Traders said the yen benefited from its safe-haven status as risk appetite continued to be suppressed by jitters over a rout in commodity prices.